CenterHighPerformanceBuildingsPurdue/ACHP/Documentation/Web/ACHPComponents/Condenser.rst

 .. literalinclude:: ComponentTests/CondenserTest.py

-If you open an IPython(x,y) shell in the root of the documentation (folder Documentation/Web relative to the main trunk), and run the commands below, you should get
+If you open an IPython shell in the root of the documentation (folder ``Documentation/Web`` relative to the main trunk), and run the commands below, you should get something like

 .. ipython::

-    In [1]: execfile('ACHPComponents/ComponentTests/CondenserTest.py')
+    In [1]: %run 'ACHPComponents/ComponentTests/CondenserTest.py'

 If not, first stop should be the :ref:`FAQS`